 04 of 08

 Whether you call them galletas Maria, Marie biscuits, or Maria cookies, these unassuming little wafers are a staple in many a Latin American pantry.
 Thin, flat, and only slightly sweet, they are great alone or spread with peanut butter and/or jelly.
 A slightly more sophisticated topping would be a slice of cheese and a thin slice of guava paste or quince paste (called ate in Mexico; see above).
-But perhaps their greatest moment comes when dunked into a glass of milk or cup of hot chocolate or coffee.Continue to 5 of 8 below.
+But perhaps their greatest moment comes when dunked into a glass of milk or a cup of hot chocolate or coffee.Continue to 5 of 8 below.

 05 of 08